h-2/hannes.hauswedell.net/content/post/2018/04/03 - view1.md

 The following sections assume you have a basic understanding of what a view does and have at least tried some of the toy examples yourself.

+DISCLAIMER: Although I have been working with views and range-v3 for a while now, I am surprised by things again and again.
+If you think I missed something important in this article I would really appreciate feedback!

 In general this post is aimed at interested intermediate C++ programmers, I try to be verbose with explanations and also provide many links for further reading.